tonyrog/erlister/README.md

               	        have_interval_hardware(output) ||
                         can_simulate_interval(output);

-The def variables is a list of variables with a corresponding boolean formula defining the variable.
+The **def** variables are a list of variables with corresponding formula defining the variable.
 It can be thought of as a shortcut for the formula.
-Only input parameters may be used in a the def formula.
+Only input parameters may be used in a the **def** formula.

     def a = x && y || !z;
     def b = x || y || z;

-Timers are introduced with the clocks directive and list a number of named timers that are used to control temporal aspects of the machine.
+Timers are introduced with the **clocks** directive.
+It is a list of named timers that are used to specify temporal aspects of the machine.

     clocks on_timer = atime [1-5, 0.1] 2;

-The name of the timer declare the range the timer have, from configuration data, it's minimal step value and the default.
+The name of the timer declare the range the timer have, from configuration data, it's minimal step value and the default value.

-The out section is a list of output assignments from the state machine.
-Each output is given by a Boolean formula that may also contain timeout expressions and state names.
-When a state name is used in a formula the meaning is that the machine is that state.
+The **out** section is a list of output assignments.
+Each output is given by a formula that may also contain timeout expressions and state names.
+When a state name is used in a formula the meaning is that the machine is in that state.

     out active_light = !off;